janoleko/janoleko.github.io/_pages/talks.md

 ## Talks
 **Mitigating consequences of the Markov assumption**<br>
 <span style="color:grey">24.
 October 2023,
-Colloquium of the center for Statistics, Bielefeld University
+Colloquium of the Center for Statistics, Bielefeld University
 </span><br>
 I presented the results of my master thesis which focussed on methods for mitigation the undesired consequences of the Markov assumption in hidden Markov models.
 In particular, I derived properties of the state process of periodically inhomogeneous Markov chains, and extended the model class of hidden semi-Markov models to allow for inhomogeneity in the state dwell-time distributinos.
 You can download the slides [here](../files/slides_ZeSt.pdf).

+**Inference on the state process of periodically inhomogeneous hidden Markov models**<br>
+<span style="color:grey">24.
+October 2023,
+Young Researchers Workshop of the Center for Statistics, Bielefeld University
+</span><br>

 ## Posters